BabaykaBo/destiny_app/README.md

-# destiny_app
+# Destini app

-A new Flutter project.
+A new study Flutter project.
+Adventure game like Bandersnatch.